Key Takeaways

 Whether you’re looking for individual support or counseling for the entire family, Rula makes it easy to find a therapist who takes your insurance.
 Plus, thanks to our diverse provider network, you get seamless access to specialized care without waiting weeks or months for an appointment.

 To start the process today, check out our therapist-matching program.
-In just a few clicks, you can select a provider based on your needs and preferences and begin receiving care as early as this week.
+In just a few clicks, you can select a provider based on your needs and preferences and begin receiving care as soon as tomorrow.